xquery/curlpipe/README.md

 [Curl](https://curl.haxx.se/) is a great ~~swiss army knife~~ http client which does much more then just make working with HTTP easier.

 Curl is comprised of libcurl (programmatic api) and the curl tool (command line interface).
-Over the years the curl tool has grown, exposing hundreds of flags - most users only ever invoke a subset.
+Over the years the curl tool has grown, exposing hundreds of flags - whereby most users only ever invoke a subset and learn more advanced features over time.

-Curlscript is an experiment in exposing curl's goodness via a little [DSL](https://en.wikipedia.org/wiki/Domain-specific_language).
+Curlscript is an experiment in exposing curl's goodness via a little [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) making it easy to build up pipelines of execution using familiar semantics.

 GET
 ```$bash